fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Input data and actions: We select the Interest and Joint options by clicking them, then we type the name of the saving and the deposit amount: Error-() and submit the form.
 Expected Result: Should keep on the page and dont redirect us to the table with the confirmation message.
 Obtained Result: The saving was not created correctly and we stayed on the same form.

+36)
+Title : Should switch savings.
+Description:Go to the view savings page and change the savings we are looking at.
+Date: 10/03/2022
+Functionality: Change the savings we are viewing.
+Input data and actions: We click on savings and aftwerwards on view savings, once we are in the view savings page we click on the button of the card we want to see.
+Expected Result: Take us to the Bank's view savings page and change the saving view.
+Obtained Result: The webapp took us to the view savings page and we changed the check we were looking at.